block-base/nft-analytics/README.md

 We can use existing NFT API too, but we'd like to have more decentralized solution to track/analyze NFTs.

 That's why we started this project.

-## Whoami

-[BlockBase](https://mobile.twitter.com/blockbase_inc) is blockchain development company.
-We supported several client to build web3 product.
-We have experience with building game, marketplace, creator platform using The Graph.

 ## Concept